April Investment Income- $27.50

 I just started reporting this figure now because I should now make enough money to be able to contribute enough to my savings to have this figure consistently rise.
 However if I’m no longer able to get 6% interest or my stock fund declines significantly the amount could still go down.
 I’m hoping that won’t happen and my contributions will be sufficient to cover any minor fluctuations.

-1. 3 Responses to “April Investment Income- $27.50”
+3 thoughts on “April Investment Income- $27.50”